zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: Where does that come from?

-**ZMD**: I've always been this way, in a way that it makes it makes sense that I fell in with this group, because I was like this beforehand.
+**ZMD**: I've always been this way, in a way that it makes sense that I fell in with this group, because I was like this beforehand.

 **CM**: They probably all were.
 There's this great moment in your Diary where you're talking with Anna about her being surprised that you're in the 97th percentile on SATs.
 It really shows that.
 All of you are so concerned with the intelligence.